 Expenditures for property and equipment or items which substantially increase the useful life of existing assets are capitalized at cost.
 Depreciation is computed using the straight line method over the useful lives of the assets.
 Routine repairs and maintenance are expensed when incurred.
-Depreciation charged against income was \$0 and \$0 for the year ended June 30, 2014 and 2013, respectively.
+Depreciation charged against income was \$0 and \$0 for the years ended June 30, 2015 and 2014, respectively.